 The analysis consisted of tallying bird species by bird feeder type used.
 The data comes from reports from folks that feed backyard birds in the region reported to the FeederWatch Project of the Cornell Laboratory of Ornithology.

-The table below shows the bird feeder types most frequently used by backyard birds in Alberta.
+The table below shows the bird feeder types most frequently used by backyard birds in the Province of Alberta.

 How do I attract birds to my bird feeder in my Province?